Questions? Click here

 During these extraordinary times, we need extraordinary people like you.
 No experience is required, just a desire to help others!

 The COVID-19 pandemic has been the challenge of our lifetimes.
 The circumstances have been unprecedented – and constantly changing: first the focus was on travel; then businesses and schools were closed; there were massive lay-offs, with many others working from home; and then the focus moved to concerns about hospital resources and capacity.
 When the expected rush on hospitals mostly did not occur, the focus appropriately turned to seniors’ residences.
-Starting in March, new provincial directives were issued almost daily, it seemed, as we fought this virus that represents such risk to our seniors and loved ones.
-When summer arrived, and as infection rates began to decline, attention turned to cautiously reopening the province in a phased approach.
+Starting in March of 2020, new provincial directives were issued almost daily, it seemed, as we fought this virus that represents such risk to our seniors and loved ones.

 Our top priority, as always, is the health and safety of our residents and staff.
 All AON Homes follow the directives of Ontario’s Chief Medical Officer, the Ministry of Health, and Public Health authorities.
 We also access industry resources such as the OLTCA, the RHRA, and ORCA.
 As directives are given or updated, we follow them.
 In addition, AON Homes have been ahead of the curve in many of the responses to COVID-19, right from the start.

-We must congratulate and celebrate our staff.
+We congratulate and celebrate our staff.
 With few exceptions our courageous staff continued to come to work to provide care and services to the residents we serve.
 We can’t say enough about their commitment and work ethic.
-We are so proud of our team and how they havepulled together, working tirelessly during challenging times.
+We are so proud of our team and how they have pulled together, working tirelessly during challenging times.